-Join us for our 7th Workshop and Tour to Paris in the fall of 2019.
+Join us for our 8th Workshop and Tour to Ireland, Sessions 1 and 2.
 Upcoming workshops are planned for The Wild Atlantic Way of Ireland, Mongolia, Costa Rica, The Dolomites in Italy, Faroe Islands, and Nepal.

 The City of Light is also the city of art and is certainly a seminal home of the art of photography.
 Few cities have the wealth of art that Paris does.
 By exploring the art of the masters at some of the best art museums in the world, such as the Henri Cartier Bresson Foundation, where we see not only photographic history but will be challenged to open our minds to new photographic visions.

 At the Musée d’Orsay, my favorite art museum, we have the opportunity to see how Matisse, Monet, and other masters use light, mood, and composition to create timeless art.
 Studying the art of the masters gives us roadmaps to consider in developing artful and impactful photography.

 The art in the Jeu de Paume, the Musée National Picasso, and the Musée Rodin will challenge us to consider our point of view and treatment of light and shadow and how we balance shape and form in our photography.